 By Judy Leithe

-After two years of disciplined study, Jefferson graduated from the College of William and Mary at seventeen.
-There were no official law schools in Virginia at that time, so Jefferson became a “student of law” at the law firm of George Wyeth (who also was a future signer of the Declaration of Independence).
-When Jefferson was twenty-two, he heard Patrick Henry speaking against the Stamp Act, where he stated emphatically that only the Colony of Virginia, rather than Great Britain, should be able to levy taxes on its citizens.
+After two years of disciplined study, Jefferson graduated from the College of William and Mary at 17.
+There were no official law schools in Virginia at that time, so Jefferson became a “student of law” at the law firm of George Wyeth, a future signer of the Declaration of Independence.
+At the Virginia Assembly in 1765, 22-year-old Jefferson first heard Patrick Henry speaking against the Stamp Act, when he stated emphatically that only the Colony of Virginia, rather than Great Britain, should be able to levy taxes on its citizens.
 Jefferson agreed, and from that time forward he became a champion for American freedom.
-(Note: Patrick Henry’s famous, “Give me liberty or give me death” speech was to come ten years later, in 1775.)
+Ten years later, at the Second Virginia Convention in 1775, Patrick Henry gave his famous speech, “Give me liberty or give me death" which helped stir the passions for freedom across the thirteen colonies.

 Jefferson assumed his father’s seat in Virginia’s Legislative House of Burgesses and later became an elected member of the Virginia Legislature.
 On September 5, 1774, the First Continental Congress convened in Philadelphia to present a united front against British tyranny in the colonies.
 By 1775, Virginia’s Thomas Jefferson, Pennsylvania’s Benjamin Franklin, and Massachusetts’ John Hancock had joined the Second Continental Congress as it was preparing to sue for America’s independence from England’s King George III.